Kinniku Banzuke: History

-1993–1995: origins and Sportsman No.1, and the early years of Kinniku Banzuke
+1993–1995: origins, Sportsman No.1 and the early years of Kinniku Banzuke

 Through the 1980s, TBS dominated the television scene for competition series with Takeshi's Castle, which ended in 1990 related to fallout from the Japanese asset price bubble.
 Through the early 1990s, sports broadcasting director Ushio Higuchi began planning a new original sports competition for TBS, which launched as a Television special on December 29, 1993 with the help of prolific sports commentator Ichiro Furutachi.
 The series, Sportsman No.1, featured athletes attempting a custom Heptathlon-style tournament where competitors from several different sporting disciplines competed against each other to determine who was the true King of Sports.
 Events covered a wide variety of general athletics including Sprinting, Push-ups, Vaulting, Tug of war, Beach Flags, Rope climbing and Obstacle Racing, with scores based on performance.
 The best overall competitor would be declared the winner.

 While the initial broadcast received mediocre viewership, a second tournament featuring a fully refreshed Greco-Roman theming was broadcast on January 1, 1995 to critical acclaim.
 A third tournament was immediately fast-tracked, receiving an official sponsorship from the Japanese Olympic Committee, and once again was a hit broadcast.

 TBS began to receive a wave of wannabe athletes contacting their phone lines asking, if they could be considered for upcoming Sportsman No.1 tournaments.
-The idea was initially rejected, as Higuchi wanted to maintain a certain level of athletic prestige to be a requirement to compete on Sportsman No.1, however the decision was eventually made to create a spinoff series that would allow the general public to compete.
+The idea was initially rejected, as Higuchi wanted to maintain a certain level of athletic prestige to be a requirement to compete on Sportsman No.1, however TBS eventually made the decision to create a spinoff series that would allow the general public to compete.
 Due to the scope of inquires, production decided that rather than hosting a central tournament like Sportsman No.1, they would host preliminary qualification rounds all throughout Japan, with the best of each region advancing to a final round filmed at Midoriyama Studios in Yokohama.